 - Women, Gender, and Sexuality

-History & Literature must be the primary concentration in any joint plan of study, except when the student plans to pursue a creative senior project.
-In that case, the department providing artistic training may be the primary concentration.
-Students interested in joint concentrations should discuss their plans with the Director of Studies.
+History & Literature must be the primary concentration in any joint plan of study, except when the student plans to pursue a creative senior thesis.
+In that case, the department providing artistic training may be the primary concentration, and History & Literature will be the allied field.
+As a result, students pursuing creative theses will follow the thesis deadlines and honors process of the department providing artistic training, and those students will not take History & Literature's oral exam.

 Students are also welcome to pursue a secondary field in addition to their concentration in History & Literature.
-Concentrators with comparative and transnational interests may find that secondary fields allow them to pursue coursework that complements and enriches their work in the program.
 Only one course may count for both the secondary field and the concentration.
 While students are welcome to discuss with their History & Literature tutors how a particular secondary field relates to their plan of study, secondary fields are ultimately administered by the granting department or program.
+In past years, History & Literature students have pursued secondary fields in: